Navigating Motherhood with a Disability

 Being a mom has helped my confidence immensely.

-I’ve never shied away from advocating for my son; eventually I realized I needed to do the same for myself.
-I slowly started telling coworkers I was hard of hearing and asking them to speak a little louder or put things in writing.
-To my surprise, no one batts an eyelash.
+I’ve never shied away from advocating for my son; eventually, I realized I needed to do the same for myself.
+I slowly started telling coworkers I was hard of hearing, and asked them to speak a little louder or put things in writing.
+To my surprise, no one batted an eyelash.

-At my son’s school, I now introduce myself first to other parents and created a mom group text for the class.
-Texting isn’t as personal but it’s helpful for learning names and getting to know other families.
+At my son’s school, I now introduce myself first to other parents.
+I also created a mom group text for the class.
+Texting isn’t as personal, but it’s helpful for learning names and getting to know other families.
 During play dates and birthday parties, I’m more comfortable sharing my disability because the parents are familiar.
 Truth be told, preschoolers are loud and I’m not the only parent struggling to hear (comically).

 How I Feel About My Disability Today

-I still struggle following conversations and feel left out at times.
-Some days I don’t have the energy to ask someone to repeat themselves or fill me in.
-Many days I’m exhausted from listening at work.
+I still struggle to follow conversations, and I feel left out at times.
+Some days, I don’t have the energy to ask someone to repeat themselves or fill me in.
+Many days, I’m exhausted from listening at work.
 Captions are now the default setting on our TV and Peloton.
 My husband doesn’t mind — and we can enjoy shows together.

 Previous articleDinnertime Fun :: Games That Foster Connection